ncsa/bw-new-user-training/_episodes/05-software-stacks.md

 1. This is possible
 2. This is documented [here](https://bluewaters.ncsa.illinois.edu/pythonnotebooks)

-However, if you have any problems - please let us know at [help+bw@ncsa.illinois.edu]({{ site.bwhelpemail }})
+However, if you have any questions or problems - please let us know at [help+bw@ncsa.illinois.edu]({{ site.bwhelpemail }})

 ### `cudatoolkit`

 GPUs provide enormous computational power.
 If your application requires CUDA, you should be aware of the `cudatoolkit` modules installed on the system.
-At the moment, the most recent version of `cudatoolkit` installed on Blue Waters is version 7.5.
+At the moment, the most recent version of `cudatoolkit` installed on Blue Waters is version 9.1.

 ~~~
 $ module avail cuda